-Let us now move to the finite system which also leads to the energy dispersion from Eq. (\ref{omegakLR}), both for LR and the $\mathcal{Z}$-neighbor extended Ising models.
+Let us now move to the finite system, which also leads to the energy dispersion from Eq. (\ref{omegakLR}), for both the LR and the $\mathcal{Z}$-neighbor extended Ising models.
 As it can be readily seen from the plot of the spectrum in Fig. \ref{fig:dispersion}, near $k=0$, ~$\omega_k\sim k^{\alpha-1}$ when $1<\alpha<2$ for the true LR model.
 However, dispersion of the $ \cal Z$-neighbor extended Ising model is like the Ising one, $\omega_k\sim k$ when $k \approx 0$ for all $\mathcal{Z} \le 20$ which will be the main focus of this work.
-It implies that, in principle, only the true LR case support the instantaneous information transfer since the fastest excited quasiparticle has infinite propagation velocity $v_g = d\omega_k/dk \sim k^{\alpha-2} \to \infty$, when $k \to 0$ for $1<\alpha<2$.
-Therefore, this result gives us the intuition that features of the ground state in the LR model can be distinctly different than that of the ground state of the few-neighbor Hamiltonian.
-It indicates that different patterns for bipartite entanglement between two sites of these two classes may emerge.
-However, we will show that it is still possible that the behavior of two-qubit entanglement of the true LR model match with that of the few-neighbor Hamiltonian.
-The appearance of such similar characteristics is possibly due to the fact that in practice, the maximum velocity of the fastest quasiparticle is not infinity and is bounded by the generalized Lieb-Robinson bound ~\cite{lieb_robinson_bound1972,PhysRevX.10.031009, PhysRevX.10.031010, PhysRevLett.123.250605, PhysRevA.104.062420}.
+It implies that, in principle, only the true LR case supports the instantaneous information transfer since the fastest excited quasiparticle has infinite propagation velocity $v_g = d\omega_k/dk \sim k^{\alpha-2} \to \infty$, when $k \to 0$ for $1<\alpha<2$.
+Therefore, this result gives us the intuition that features of the ground state in the LR model can be distinct from those of the ground state of the few-neighbor Hamiltonian.
+This indicates that different patterns for bipartite entanglement between two sites of these two classes may emerge.
+However, we will show that it is still possible that the behavior of two-qubit entanglement of the true LR model will match that of the few-neighbor Hamiltonian.
+The appearance of such similar characteristics is possibly due to the fact that, in practice, the maximum velocity of the fastest quasiparticle is not infinity and it is bounded by the generalized Lieb-Robinson bound ~\cite{lieb_robinson_bound1972,PhysRevX.10.031009, PhysRevX.10.031010, PhysRevLett.123.250605, PhysRevA.104.062420}.

-In the regime when $\alpha<1$, $h_c^1=2$ is still a critical point in the finite size system of the LR model and the dispersion looks like a delta function for the LR case.
-However, for the few-neighbor model, it is still a Ising like dispersion but with different prefactors.
-This should also indicate that the true LR case is heavily different from the few-neighbor Hamiltonian.
+In the regime when $\alpha<1$, $h_c^1=2$ is still a critical point in the finite size system of the LR model and the dispersion looks like a $\delta$ function for the LR case (see Fig. \ref{fig:dispersion}).
+However, for the few-neighbor model, it is still an Ising-like dispersion but with different prefactors.
+This should also indicate that the true LR case is very different from the few-neighbor Hamiltonian.